urakubo/ModelRP/README.md

 ## Nano extension on SimBiology

 We wrote utility functions for the implementation of RP signaling model on SimBiology/Matlab.
-The program [main_example.m](./main_sample.m) was written to explain how to use them.
+The program [main_example.m](./main_sample.m) demonstrates how to use them.
 First, the extensions become callable by adding the path "./func":
 ```
 addpath('./funcs');
 ```